All times listed are Central Daylight Time (UTC/GMT -5:00 hours)

 8:00pm to 9:30pm Dylan in Nashville

-We often think of Dylan’s 1966 motorcycle accident as breaking point in his career, one that separates the folk and rock music of the early sixties from the basement and country music that followed.
+We often think of Dylan’s 1966 motorcycle accident as a breaking point in his career, one that separates the folk and rock music of the early sixties from the basement and country music that followed.
 In the years before and after this event, however, Dylan recorded a series of astonishing albums in Nashville where he drew on the dazzling talent of that American musical capital.
 This session will offer an in-depth look at those years in a conversation between Daryl Sanders, author of The Thin, Wild Mercury Sound: Dylan, Nashville, and the Making of Blonde on Blonde, and Leigh Edwards, a scholar of American music who contributed the essay “Dylan and Country Music” to The World of Bob Dylan.

 Why Blonde on Blonde could only have been recorded in Nashville